rsmets/personal-site/src/content/blog/mcp.md

 ### What is MCP?

 At its core, MCP defines a structured way for LLMs to interact with external tools, data sources, and services.
-Before MCP, every AI company had their own proprietary methods for extending model capabilities:
+Before MCP, every framework and org had its own bespoke way of doing this.

-- OpenAI had function calling
-- Anthropic had tool use
-- Google had extensions

 This fragmentation created significant challenges for developers building cross-platform applications.
 MCP solves this by providing a standardized interface that works across different models and platforms.